-Prosecutor Says Menendez Did Favors For Friend To Protect His Lavish Lifestyle
+Prosecutor Says Sen. Bob Menendez Did Favors For Friend To Protect Lavish Lifestyle

 Justice Department prosecutor Peter Koski began his opening arguments in federal court in Newark with a seemingly innocuous story: "A few years ago, a man sent an email requesting a hotel room for a long weekend in Paris."